torognes/vsearch/man/formats/vsearch-sff.5.md

 # DESCRIPTION

-used by Roche 454 and ionTorent
+used by Roche 454 and Ion Torrent

 (complete description of the SFF format, hard to find on the web)